mulberrysymbols/mulberry-symbols/docs/README.md

 # The Symbols in Use

-Here's a list of uses we are aware off.
-Please let us know of other uses so we can add them.
+Here's a list of uses that we are aware of.
+Please let us know of others so we can add them.

 * [cboard](https://www.cboard.io/) is an open source communication web app using symbols and text to speech.
 * [global symbols](https://globalsymbols.com/en/home/) provides a dictionary of international communications symbols, including ARASAAC and Tawasol.